Best West Coast Colleges

 Fullerton State University has been a longstanding reputable institution since its opening in 1957.
 Fullerton State University is dedicated to student success and it shows through its innovative, engaging, and research-based learning model.
-The university has also received numerous rankings including #3 in Most Innovative Schools, #3 in Top Performers on Social Mobility, #5 in Top Public Schools, and #6 in Best Undergraduate Teaching according to the U.S. News and World Report.
+The university has also received numerous rankings including 3rd in most innovative schools, 3rd in top performers on social mobility, 5th in top public schools and 6th in best undergraduate teaching according to the US News.
 Fullerton State University offers over 100 undergraduate and graduate degree programs across a multitude of different subjects, and fields.
 Many of their programs have earned national recognition for their superlative faculty and alumni success rate.
 So, if you’re looking to obtain a Bachelor of Arts in Teaching or your Doctor of Nursing Practice, you can expect Fullerton State University to be the school that’ll give you the greatest advancement.

 8. California State University-Northridge